zells/dish/readme.md

 # zells (prototype three) [![Build Status](https://travis-ci.org/zells/three.svg?branch=master)](https://travis-ci.org/zells/three)

-This is a prototype of the *zells* system used to explore the design of the *zells messaging protocol* and the implementation of a distributed peer-to-peer network based on it.
+This is a prototype of the *zells* system used to explore the design of the *zells messaging protocol*, implementation of a distributed peer-to-peer network based on it.
+The goal of this project is to create a software development environment that avoids most if not all incidental complications of existing environments.

 ## Concepts

 A *Zell* encapsulates behaviour.
 Each zell has a unique *Address* which can be used to send it asynchronous *Messages* with arbitrary but structured content.
-Each Message is then exactly once if the receiver can be found.
+Each Message is delivered exactly once if the receiver can be found.

 Zells live on a *Dish*.
-A Dish can be connected to other Dish, forming a *Network* of Zells.
+A Dish can be connected to other Dishes, forming a *Network* of Zells.
 Messages can be sent to any Zell on the Network using its Address, regardless of the physical location of the Zell's Dish.

 ## Installation